-In today’s digital global economy, businesses are striving to provide better workplace experiences in a bid to attract and retain top talent, as well as to drive innovation and creative thinking in the workplace.
-A global study by Deloitte in 2017 found that 80 per cent of executives rated employee experience as very important (42 per cent), but only 22 per cent reported that their companies were excellent at building a differentiated employee experience.
+Part two of our employee experiences blog series, exploring how businesses are striving to provide better workplace experiences in a bid to attract and retain top talent, as well as to drive innovation and creative thinking in the workplace.

 - Awe-inspiring experiences: They encourage employees to think differently and improve their creativity.
 The elevator in One World Trade Centre New York, has an immersive digital display that reveals the transformation of New York City from unsettled plains to the current forest of skyscrapers.
 This experience moves individuals to another state of mind as they travel up the 102 storeys of the building.